madcitymultimedia/wpseo-news/README.md

 Changelog
 =========
+### 9.0: October 23rd, 2018
+Enhancements:
+* Allows term based exclusion in the news sitemap for all taxonomies connected to enabled post types.

+Other:
+* Compatibility with Yoast SEO 9.0

 ### 8.4: October 9th, 2018
 Bugfixes:
 * Fixes a bug where the changelog would not show up when the plugin was updated.